niolabs/docs/docs/blocks/custom-blocks/block-development.md

 ### Block Router

-The block router is what manages the passing of signals from block to block. {{ book.product }} comes packaged with a variety of block routers and each is configurable to control behavior.
+The block router manages the passing of signals from block to block. {{ book.product }} comes packaged with a variety of block routers and each is configurable to control behavior.

 #### Configuration